muarshad01/Docker_and_Kubernetes/07_Continuous_Integration_and_Deployment.md

 ```
 Required Update for IAM User and Keys
 -------------------------------------
-In the upcoming lecture, we will be creating an `IAM` user and then generating a key-pair for deployment.
+In the upcoming lecture, we will be creating an `IAM-user` and then generating a `key-pair` for deployment.
 There is a minor required change to this flow.
-Instead of being prompted to create a key-pair during the `IAM`
+Instead of being prompted to create a `key-pair` during the
-user creation, you **must** first create the `IAM` user, then, create a key-pair associated with that user.
+`IAM-user` creation, you **must** first create the `IAM-user`, then, create a `key-pair` associated with that user.
 AWS has also changed the terminology from Programmatic Access, to Command Line Interface (CLI).

 Full updated instructions can be found below:
 --------------------------------------------
 1. Search for "IAM"
-2. Click "Create Individual IAM Users" and click "Manage Users"
+2. Click "Create Individual IAM-Users" and click "Manage Users"
 3. Click "Add User"
 4. Enter any name you’d like in the "User Name" field.
 5. Click "Next"
-6. Click "Attach Policies Directly"
+6. ->Click "Attach Policies Directly"
 7. Use the search bar to find and tick the box next to "AdministratorAccess-AWSElasticBeanstalk"
 8. Click "Next"
 9. Click "Create user"
+---
-10. Select the IAM user that was just created from the list of users
+10. Select the `IAM-user` that was just created from the list-of-users
-11. Click "Security Credentials"
+11. -> Click "Security Credentials"
-12. Scroll down to find "Access Keys"
+12. -> Scroll down to find "Access Keys"
-13. Click "Create access key"
+13. -> Click "Create access key"
 14. Select "Command Line Interface (CLI)"
 15. Scroll down and tick the "I understand..." check box and click "Next"
-16. Copy and/or download the Access Key ID and Secret Access Key to use for deployment.
+16. -> Copy and/or download the Access_Key_ID and Secret_Access_Key to use for deployment.
 ```

 ```